trzy/Supermodel/Docs/README.txt

     - Stefano Teso, original Supermodel team member
     - ElSemi, for all sorts of technical information and insight
     - Naibo Zhang, for his work on Model 3 graphics
-    - R. Belmont, for all sorts of help
+    - R. Belmont, for all sorts of help and the Mac OS X port
     - Andrew Lewis (a.k.a.
 Andy Geezer), for dumping the drive board ROMs and providing region codes
     - The Guru, for his efforts in dumping Model 3 ROM sets
     - Abelardo Vidal Martos, for providing extremely useful video recordings of actual Model 3 games
     - Andrew Gardner, for fruitful discussion
-    - Chad Reker, for being an especially thorough play-tester
+    - Chad Reker, Alex Corrigan, pcvideogamer, and Groni, for being especially thorough play-testers
+    - Charles MacDonald, for his helpful description of the System 24 tile generator
     - And of course, my sister Nicole, for help with web site images

 Supermodel includes code from the following projects: